hydrodynamicstability/statquotes/README.md

   - John W. Tukey (1954)

   - Causation, regression, and path analysis.
 In *Statistics and Mathematics in Biology*, ed. by O. Kempthorne, T.A.
 Bancroft, J.W.
 Gowen, and J.L.
 Lush.
 Iowa State College Press, pp. 35-66.

+- "Why then are correlation coefficients so attractive?
+Only bad reasons seem to come to mind.
+Worst of all, probably, is the absence of any need to think about units for either variable....Being so disinterested in our variables that we do not care about their units can hardly be desirable."

+  - John W. Tukey (1969)

+  - Analyzing data:  sanctification or detective work?  *American Psychologist*, 24 (2):  83-91.

 ## Statistical modeling